rubzip/PoliticalPass/README.md

 ### Data split
 I have applied one_hot_encoding.
 Using `model_selection` from `sklearn` I have split our 38423 examples as 80% training set and 20% test set.
 We should divide tweets by users.

+### Word Embedding Layer
+As we don't have a big ammount of data, we have used a pretrained embedding layer. ...